babblequest/PuzzleRoom/README.md

 # PuzzleRoom
 Escape room or puzzle room single page app

 This is a single web page app created for the Cornell Elementary Advanced math group.
+This supports a set of puzzles presented in a physical environment.
+Puzzles are solved in the room and entered into the app once all correct answers are provided the missle is disarmed and the puzzle room is solved.
+A timer on the page provide the countdown.

 ## Installation
 To use simply clone or download the respository and open the index.html page in your web browser.
 Project the web page on a wall and enable your web browser's kiosk mode.